The Eye Test Was Normal.

 I had a two-wheeler accident on the Pune-Mumbai Expressway eight months ago.
 My CT was clear, my ophthalmologist said my eyes are fine, but I still can't work at a screen for more than an hour.
 Is this a vision problem?

 It may be.
-A clear CT means there was no bleed, fracture, or obvious structural damage - but it does not rule out the functional disruption that follows even a mild TBI.
-Post-concussion syndrome can include convergence insufficiency, accommodative dysfunction, saccadic disruption, and photosensitivity - none of which show on imaging and none of which a standard eye test detects.
-The profile you describe - normal ophthalmology review but inability to sustain screen work - is a classic post-concussion visual presentation.
-A neuro-visual assessment would determine whether this is a treatable visual component of your recovery.
+A clear CT means no bleed or structural damage - it does not rule out functional disruption from even a mild TBI.
+Post-concussion syndrome includes convergence insufficiency, accommodative dysfunction, saccadic disruption, and photosensitivity - none of which appear on imaging and none of which a standard eye test detects.
+The profile you describe - normal ophthalmology, inability to sustain screen work - is a classic post-concussion visual presentation.

 My father had a stroke three months ago and was discharged from hospital.
 He bumps into objects on his left side and says things seem to come at him from the right.
 What is this?

-This sounds consistent with left homonymous hemianopia - loss of the left visual field in both eyes, which is a common consequence of right hemisphere stroke.
-The description of objects seeming to "come at him" from one side is also characteristic.
-This is not an eye problem - the eyes themselves are usually intact - it is a visual pathway problem in the brain.
-Compensatory saccadic training can help patients scan into their blind field, reducing the functional disability.
-This is standard NORA-protocol neuro-visual rehabilitation.
-A formal visual field assessment (Goldmann or automated perimetry) from a Pune ophthalmologist would be the first step to characterise the defect precisely.
+This is consistent with left homonymous hemianopia - loss of the left visual field in both eyes, a common consequence of right hemisphere stroke.
+The eyes are typically intact; the problem is in the visual pathway in the brain.
+Compensatory saccadic training helps patients scan into their blind field, reducing functional disability.
+A formal visual field assessment from a Pune ophthalmologist would characterise the defect precisely.

 I am a software developer in Hinjewadi.
 I had a concussion playing cricket six months ago and my screen tolerance has never recovered.
 My employer thinks I'm making excuses.
-How do I get a clinical document that explains what's happening?
+How do I get clinical documentation?

 Post-concussion visual syndrome is a recognised clinical entity.
-Our assessment produces a written report that describes the specific functional visual deficits found, explains the clinical basis of the symptoms, and states the recommended management.
-This is a medical document that can be shared with your employer, HR, or occupational health team.
-It is not a note saying "screen use is fine" - it is a specific functional assessment.
-Many employers in Pune's IT sector are unfamiliar with post-concussion visual syndrome; the clinical documentation allows a factual, medical-basis conversation rather than a subjective one.
+Our assessment produces a written report describing specific functional visual deficits, the clinical basis of symptoms, and recommended management.
+This is a medical document that can be shared with your employer or HR team, enabling a factual, medical-basis conversation rather than a subjective one.

 Is there an in-person neuro-optometrist in Pune I can see instead?

-Neuro-optometry as a formal speciality is not widely available in Pune's current clinical landscape - most general optometry practices do not offer neuro-visual rehabilitation, and the subset that do typically offer limited protocols.
-Caring Vision Therapy provides this specialisation entirely via telehealth for Pune patients.
-Where specific tests require in-person equipment - visual field testing, corneal topography for orthokeratology, or prismatic lens fitting - we coordinate with appropriate Pune practitioners and remain the primary clinical coordinator for the rehabilitation programme.
+Neuro-optometry as a formal speciality is not widely available in Pune's clinical landscape.
+Caring Vision Therapy provides this via telehealth for all Pune patients.
+Where specific tests require in-person equipment - visual field testing, prismatic lens fitting - we coordinate with appropriate Pune practitioners and remain the primary coordinator for the rehabilitation programme.

 My 9-year-old has cerebral palsy and struggles significantly with reading.
 Could there be a visual component?

 Very likely yes.
-Cerebral visual impairment (CVI) - visual processing dysfunction originating in the brain rather than the eyes - is present in a significant proportion of children with CP and is often under-assessed.
-Symptoms include difficulty with visually crowded environments, better performance with single objects than with text, and visual fatigue disproportionate to near work.
-A neuro-visual assessment would assess whether CVI features are present, which specific visual functions are most affected, and what adaptations and rehabilitation approaches are most appropriate.
-This is separate from - and complementary to - any occupational or physical therapy the child is receiving.
+Cerebral visual impairment (CVI) is present in a significant proportion of children with CP and is often under-assessed.
+A neuro-visual assessment identifies which visual functions are most affected and what rehabilitation approaches are appropriate - complementary to any occupational or physical therapy the child is already receiving.

 If the Standard Tests Were Normal but the Symptoms Haven't Resolved - the Assessment Was Incomplete.